Building Superintendent Contract (Quebec)

 Building Information — Full address, number of units/dwellings, and type of building (residential rental, condominium, mixed-use, commercial).
 If multiple buildings are managed under a single contract, all buildings must be listed.

-Duties and Functions — Comprehensive list of the superintendent's responsibilities: cleaning and maintenance of common areas, minor repairs, waste and recycling management, snow removal, tenant/co-owner complaint handling, general surveillance and access control, emergency management and response, coordination with service providers and tradespeople, periodic unit inspections, outdoor space maintenance.
+Duties and Functions — Thorough list of the superintendent's responsibilities: cleaning and maintenance of common areas, minor repairs, waste and recycling management, snow removal, tenant/co-owner complaint handling, general surveillance and access control, emergency management and response, coordination with service providers and tradespeople, periodic unit inspections, outdoor space maintenance.
 Additional duties and any authority to spend on minor supplies or repairs.

 Work Schedule — Regular weekly hours, typical daily schedule, weekly rest period (minimum 32 consecutive hours for domestic workers or domestic-adjacent roles per LNT art.
 78, and at least 24 consecutive hours under the general LNT rule for most workers), emergency on-call availability, and any rotation arrangements.
 Overtime at 150% for hours beyond 40 per week (LNT art.
 52).